Wedding Photographers of Hampshire, England

 I love to take pictures that will make people happy.
 Photography is my passion.
 At my young age, I delighted with the beauty of our World and always wanted to keep amazing memories for myself and others for a long time.
 Then I was managed to do this with the help of my «magic» camera by creating original and unique images that reflect the beauty of humanity and nature, the experiences we all feel and share.
 Now I am still falling in love with wedding and elopement photography that gives me a unique opportunity to visit beautiful places, meet interesting people and help them to capture those joys and happiness they were experienced on their special day – the beginning of their new life journey together.
 I think about my profession like a huge playground for creativity.
 Experience of something new, a source of inspiration and satisfaction!
 I really enjoy being a part of the wedding – such a special, positive spring of new perceptions and energy for me.
 One of the most important tasks for every professional is to capture a special atmosphere, the mood, and spirit of the wedding that will bring precious moments and unforgettable feelings to people looking at these pictures in five, ten or even fifty years.
 And I always try to do my best to be a really great professional!
 I am lucky to do what I do!
 [Hampshire Wedding Photographer]

-Hey, I’m Louise; a Surrey Wedding Photographer based close to London and in easy reach of the surrounding counties, it’s been nearly ten years since I began photographing weddings professionally and I still find myself just as charmed with the experience as when I began.
+Hey, I’m Louise; a Surrey Wedding Photographer based close to London and in easy reach of the surrounding counties, it’s been over ten years since I began photographing weddings professionally and I still find myself just as charmed with the experience as when I began.
 Photographs have the ability to let the most important memories rush back to us.
-From the smell and textures of a place, to the people that were with us and the reason that brought everyone together to celebrate.
+From the smell and textures of a place to the people that were with us and the reason that brought everyone together to celebrate.
 I love being around others on a day where friends and family come together to celebrate love and their connection.
 Being responsible for documenting and curating that story to be remembered for years to come is something I find great joy in.
 [Hampshire Wedding Photographer]

 My name is Obi, and I'm a wedding photojournalist working out of London, and who with my team, shoot weddings and portraits mainly in the UK.
 I'm afraid, I don't have any emotional story about getting a camera as my 10th birthday present, or how my father before me was a photographer.
 I was just a regular IT analyst who a couple of years back, simply came across some amazing images online, and a passion was ignited.
 So after loads photography books read, thousands of images shot, countless hours on photo forums, and several years later, here I am, using my God given talent to do what I simply love doing ...
 [London Wedding Photographer]